 - Are my Proctorio recordings and data stored in Canada?

 - Yes.
 All Proctorio encrypted recordings and data are stored in Canada by Microsoft Azure in accordance with Section 26(c) of FIPPA.
 The encrypted recordings are retained for two years before they are deleted.
-If you have any questions or concerns about the privacy of your data, please contact Paul Hancock, Legal Counsel, Information and Privacy, email@example.com
+If you have any questions or concerns about the privacy of your data, you can contact Paul Hancock (UBC Legal Counsel, Information and Privacy) at email@example.com.

 Preparing for Proctorio exams